H4HWV2011/msjarvis-public-docs/thesis/09-darwin-godel-machines.md

 - **Subconscious RAG storage is still a placeholder**
   `_store_in_subconscious_rag` currently logs and updates counters; wiring it to actual Chroma collections and GBIM/GeoDB‑aware RAG will be done cautiously, with schema and observability support from Chapters 5–8.

-- **WOAH integration is present but fragile**
+- **WOAH integration is operational but bounded**
-  The Fifth DGM attempts to call WOAH’s `/process` endpoint and logs failures (e.g., when WOAH is offline or misconfigured).
-This is acceptable for now, but future work will:
+  The Fifth DGM calls a live WOAH algorithms service for identity decisions, treating failures as non‑fatal and logged.
+Future work will:
-  - Align WOAH service discovery with the same service registry as other components.
+  - Align WOAH discovery more tightly with the service registry.
   - Define formal schemas for WOAH results and weights.
   - Explore how WOAH and entangled RAG interact in identity decisions.